apache/parquet-format/Encryption.md

 secret columns, but also the file footer metadata with a separate footer key.
 This hides the file schema / column names, number of rows, key-value properties, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
-It also makes the footer tamper-proof.
+It also makes the footer tamper-proof and helps to prevent module replacement attacks.

 The columns encrypted with the same key as the footer don't separate the ColumnMetaData from the ColumnChunks, leaving it at the original location, `optional ColumnMetaData meta_data`.
 This field